Sophie Wells MBE

 Sophie was selected for her first Paralympic Games in London 2012 where she won team gold along with silvers in the individual and freestyle competitions.
 She was also picked for the 2016 Paralympic Games in Rio where she took individual gold and freestyle silver and helped the team defend their team gold.
 Sophie received an MBE in the 2013 New Year Honours list for her achievements in para-dressage.

 In 2017, Sophie helped the team to a seventh consecutive European team title and took freestyle gold and individual silver.
-She then took team silver and two individual golds at the World Equestrian Games in 2018.
+This was followed by triple gold at the World Equestrian Games in Tryon in 2018 with C Fatal Attraction, then the pair achieved triple silver in Rotterdam at the European Championships.